-These days the difference is not that far apart, and the rates an expat can expect to pay is now like that of a UK resident.
-This has reduced due to the competition that has raised in this sector.
+These days the difference is not that far apart, and the rates an ex-pat can expect to pay are now like that of a UK resident.
+This has been reduced due to the competition that has raised in this sector.

 How does the application process work?